 - A. Registration.
-Except as provided in subsection (D), a person or entity who engages in lobbying activities must register with the Inspector General as a lobbyist within thirty days after the start of lobbying activity on behalf of his or her client.
+Except as provided in subsection (D), a lobbyist must register with the Inspector General as a lobbyist within thirty days after the start of lobbying activity on behalf of his or her client.
 Lobbyists shall re-register every four (4) calendar years.
 The registry application fee shall be \$100.00.
 Registrants shall make all required disclosures listed in subsection (B) on or before the date of registration, unless such information is explicitly exempt from disclosure by this Code or general law.
 The effective date of registration will be upon the completion and filing of the registration form, payment of one registration fee, and completion of ethics training.
 Fees collected pursuant to this section shall support the Inspector General's cost of administering the contractor and lobbyist registries. - B. Annual Disclosure Requirements.
 Each registered lobbyist shall disclose the following information on or before January 1 of each year: - 1.
-The name, phone number, and address of the registered lobbyist and all of its employees or agents who engage in lobbying activities; - 2.
-A list of all clients, including names, phone numbers, addresses, and nature of business, from whom the registered lobbyist receives compensation for engaging in lobbying activities; - 3.
-A statement of all matters on which the registered lobbyist has lobbied for each client in the past year, or on which the registered lobbyist will foreseeably lobby in the future; - 4.
-A list of any past positions held by the registered lobbyist or any of its employees or agents as an elected official, employee, or board member of the County, and the period of time during which each individual held such position; - 5.
-Any other information as may be required by the Inspector General. - C. Training. - 1.
-Every lobbyist shall complete an ethics training program conducted by the Inspector General prior to engaging in any lobbying activities with the County. - 2.
-Upon successful completion of any County ethics training program, lobbyists shall acknowledge, electronically or in writing, that they have received, read, understood, and agree to abide by the County ethics policy, including the provisions of this Title, Ohio Revised Code Chapter 102 and Ohio Revised Code Sections 2921.42 and 2921.43.
+The name, phone number, and address of the registered lobbyist and all of its employees or agents who engage in lobbying activities;

+- 2. A list of all clients, including names, phone numbers, addresses, and nature of business, from whom the registered lobbyist receives compensation for engaging in lobbying activities; - 3.
+A statement of all matters on which the registered lobbyist has lobbied for each client in the past year, or on which the registered lobbyist is contracted to lobby in the future: - 4.
+A list of any past positions held by the registered lobbyist or any of its employees or agents as an elected official, employee, or board member of a city, county or state, and the period of time during which each individual held such position; - 5.
+Any other information as may be required by the Inspector General.

+C. Training.

-- 3. Ethics training certification shall expire on December 31 of the respective year that is four (4) calendar years following the date of the ethics training.
+- 1. Every lobbyist shall complete an ethics training program conducted by the Inspector General prior to engaging in any lobbying activities with the County. - 2.
+Upon successful completion of any County ethics training program, lobbyists shall acknowledge, electronically or in writing, that they have received, read, understood, and agree to abide by the County ethics policy, including the provisions of this Title, Ohio Revised Code Chapter 102 and Ohio Revised Code Sections 2921.42 and 2921.43. - 3.
+Ethics training certification shall expire on December 31 of the respective year that is four (4) calendar years following the date of the ethics training.
 A lobbyist may only renew its ethics training certification by completing a subsequent ethics training program conducted by the Inspector General.
 Any lobbyist who fails to renew its ethics training certification shall be removed from the registry of approved lobbyists. - D. The requirements of Section shall not apply to the following persons or entities: - 1.
 A person who owns, publishes, or is employed by a media outlet.
-This subsection does not exempt persons whose relation to a media outlet is only incidental to a lobbying effort, or where a position taken or advocated by a media outlet directly affects a County policy in which the media outlet has a direct or indirect economic interest; - 2.
+This subsection does not exempt persons whose relation to a media outlet is only incidental to a lobbying effort, or where a position taken or advocated by a media outlet directly affects a County policy in which the media outlet has a direct or indirect economic interest: - 2.
 Governmental entities and their agents, provided the communications relate solely to subjects of governmental interest; - 3.
+A not-for-profit corporation solely seeking to provide a free service, or financial or in-kind support, for a county program or initiative.

-An attorney or other person whose contact with a County employee or elected official is made solely as part of resolving a dispute with the County, provided that the contact is solely with County employees or officials who do not vote on, or have final authority over, the policy decision.
+4. An attorney or other person whose contact with a County employee or elected official is made solely as part of resolving a dispute with the County, provided that the contact is solely with County employees or officials who do not vote on, or have final authority over, the policy decision.